-To explain it another way if a dosha accumulates in the digestive system and is not treated it will cause an aggravation.
+To explain it another way if a dosha accumulates in the digestive system and is not treated it will cause aggravation.
 If left untreated the dosha will likely overflow to another area of the body.
-Just as a bucket being filled with a dripping tap of a certain dosha, that will overflow onto the floor, through the floorboards ( relocate) and even damage the ceiling of the room below ( manifest as a definative disease ) etc. So it is with the doshas overflowing in the body, they will find a place to collect and store, and thus manifest disease in the body.
+Just as a bucket being filled with a dripping tap of a particular dosha, that will burst onto the floor, through the floorboards ( relocate) and even damage the ceiling of the room below ( manifest as a definitive disease ) etc. So it is with the doshas overflowing in the body, they will find a place to collect and store, and thus manifest disease in the body.

-The beauty of ayurveda is that, through self awareness and observation of the doshas, we are able to prevent this overflow from even happening.
-Even if we catch it at the overflow stage, we can recognise and reverse it before it even relocates and way before it actually manifests as disease.
-The western system only tends to acknowledge and recognise there is a problem ,only when an actual disease has manifested, when it is 3 stages more developed and therefore more complicated to unwind.
+The beauty of ayurveda is that, through self-awareness and observation of the doshas, we are able to prevent this overflow from even happening.
+Even if we catch it at the overflow stage, we can recognise and reverse it before it even relocates and way before it actually manifests as a disease.
+The western system only tends to acknowledge and recognise there is a problem, only when an actual disease has manifested, when it is 3 stages more developed and therefore more complicated to unwind.
 If we can catch treat an imbalance in the accumulation or overflow stage it is relatively simple to reverse.

-- secondly, the likely channels that a particular dosha will tend take ( vata has an affinity with the large intestines, joints, bones and nervous system);
+secondly, the likely channels that a particular dosha will tend to take ( vata has an affinity with the large intestines, joints, bones and nervous system);

-- Plasma – rasa – is also our lymph and interstitial fluids. it is the element of water.
+Plasma – rasa – is also our lymph and interstitial fluids. it is the element of water.
 Relates to breast milk and menstrual fluids.
-It requires liquid, unctuos sweet sour and salty foods.
-Energetically, rasa is our sap or life force – and gives us a taste for life, or an apathy when deficient.
+It requires liquid, unctuous sweet sour and salty foods.
+Energetically, rasa is our sap or life force – and gives us a taste for life, or apathy when deficient.

-- Bone – ashti – also relates to teeth, nails and hair.
+Bone – ashti – also relates to teeth, nails and hair.
 It is the element of earth and air.
-It requires resinous herbs such as frankincense and seseame seeds.
-Energetically asthi is reflected in confidence, flexibilty and hard working nature, and the opposite when deficient.
+It requires resinous herbs such as frankincense and sesame seeds.
+Energetically asthi is reflected in confidence, flexibility and hard-working nature, and the opposite when deficient.

-- Nerve –majja – also relates to bone marrow and tears.
+Nerve –majja – also relates to bone marrow and tears.
 It has the element of water.
-It requires nourishing nutrient dense foods such as walnuts and ashwagandha.
-Energetically, majja gives us the qualitiy of being grounded, clear, relaxed and focused, but when deficient one becomes ungrounded, unfulfilled and vata aggravated.
+It requires nourishing nutrient-dense foods such as walnuts and ashwagandha.
+Energetically, majja gives us the quality of being grounded, clear, relaxed and focused, but when deficient one becomes ungrounded, unfulfilled and vata aggravated.